 Puto (Filipino Steamed Cake)

 Puto

-Puto is a Filipino dish that is always served during the holidays.
-It is a steamed sweet cake that is traditionally made from ground rice.
-It is eaten by itself, with butter or grated coconut.
-However, this recipe is an adapted way of making puto, using cake flour instead of ground rice.
-There are many variations of puto that include different flavoring such as ube (purple yam) and pandan.
+Puto is a Filipino steamed cake snack that is served any time of the year.
+It is the perfect dish to bring to a gathering or potluck because it’s easy to eat and to transport.
+It is traditionally made from ground rice and can be eaten by itself, with butter or grated coconut.
+However, this puto recipe is an adapted version, using cake flour instead of ground rice.
+There are many variations that include different flavorings such as ube (purple yam) and pandan.
 It can also be topped with cheese or salted egg.

+Puto (Filipino Steamed Cake)